 My job has been for years to train people to use their five senses in order to analyze their perceptions when tasting a food product or a beverage, including wine!
 That's what sensory scientists do!

 These trainees (or panelists in our jargon) did not have exceptional sensory skills, they mostly had an interest in wine and the desire to learn how to perceive better all the flavors that create the complexity of an enjoyable wine.
 Let me share this experience with you.

-Wine is made of 70% to 90% of water, 10 to 20% of alcohol, and the rest is made of various nutrients and compounds imparting color, aroma, taste and texture.
-Therefore the main senses involved in wine tasting are the vision, the olfaction, the gustation and trigeminal perceptions, the latter is often described as wine mouthfeel.
+Wine is made of 70% to 90% of water, 10 to 20% of alcohol, and the rest is made of various nutrients and compounds imparting color, aroma, taste and body.
+The main senses involved in wine tasting are vision, olfaction, gustation and perceptions through the trigeminal nerve that conveys sensations of heat/cold and pain.

 What about audition?
 This sense is quite important in the experience of drinking wine, not so much its analytical tasting.
-The sound of a popping cork is always pleasing to the ear.
+The sound of a popping cork or the fizz of a sparkling wine are always pleasing to the ear.

 Home > Five Senses